Back to All Events

 Dr. Daniel Enrique Pérez is an Associate Professor of Chicanx and Latinx Studies in the Department of World Languages and Literatures at the University of Nevada Reno.
 His research and teaching center on the intersections of gender, race, ethnicity, and sexuality.
 His books include: Rethinking Chicana/o and Latina/o Popular Culture, an edited collection of plays entitled Latina/o Heritage on Stage: Dramatizing Heroes and Legends, and a collection of poems entitled Things You See in the Dark.

-Mojo Montelongo
+Photo courtesy of Mojo Montelongo

 Mojo Montelongo is proud to be a Queer Latine artist, inspired by the B-movie beasts and bombshells of the 90’s.
 Earlier this year, this self-imposed pop culture icon debuted an autobiographical play at Good Luck Macbeth Theatre called Sorry I'm Late and Other Lies and has also lent their writing talents to GLM parodies such as SHARK!, Die Difficult, and The Land Before Dinosaur Park.
 Mojo's digital footprint includes several shorts with the Reno Film Collective including their original short film Surprise!, several productions through Ghost Light TV such as the Dead Weight Survival Guide, and a Halloween horror anthology, A Few Good Scares.

 Nohemy Velasco is a first-generation Mexican with a profound commitment to arts and cultural advocacy.
 Having spent nearly six months each year in Mexico during their school years, including attending school there during March and over school breaks, they have maintained a deep connection to their heritage.
 With degrees in Theater and Spanish culture/literature, they have worked with local organizations like Reno Little Theater, where they focus on strengthening relationships with the Latino community.
 At the Sierra Arts Foundation, they manage the bookstore and work closely with local authors and literary artists, further nurturing their engagement with the literary world.
 Their volunteer work with the Latino Arte & Cultura group in Reno, their internship with indigenous artisans in Mexico, and their service as a translator and community service assistant at Catholic Charities Immigration Services all reflect their dedication to cultural expression and community support.
-Through their participation in Latino/a Poetry Night, they aim to honor and celebrate their cultural traditions while contributing to the vibrant literary arts scene.
+Through their participation in Latino/a Poetry Night, they aim to honor and celebrate their cultural traditions while contributing to the vibrant literary arts scene

-Genevy Machuca
+Photo courtesy of Genevy Machuca

 Genevy Machuca is a second-year student at the University of Nevada, Reno pursuing a dual degree in journalism and Spanish with an emphasis in broadcasting.
 She hopes to break the barriers that language sometimes creates, and instead build bridges.
 In her free time she enjoys writing and staying active.